gwen001/github-subdomains/README.md

   -d string
     	domain you are looking for (required)
-  -e	extended mode, also look for <dummy>example.com -o string
+  -e	extended mode, also look for <dummy>example.com -k	exit the program when all tokens have been disabled -o string
     	output file, default: <domain>.txt
   -raw